-George Soros, the famous hedge fund manager, and philanthropist, describes the intriguing concept of reflexivity in his bestseller book “The Alchemy of Finance: Reading the Mind of the Market“.
-Reflexivity describes how the biases of investors and traders change the perception of the fundamentals of the economy; essentially creating a feedback loop that can reinforce financial booms and busts.
+George Soros, the famous hedge fund manager, describes the intriguing concept of reflexivity in his bestseller book “The Alchemy of Finance: Reading the Mind of the Market“.
+Reflexivity describes how the biases of investors that are manifested in large swings of the financial markets can change the behavior of participants in the real economy, essentially creating feedback loops that can reinforce financial booms and busts.

-Our philosophy is that the market alternates between periods when random noise dominates and periods when a trend is in place.
-It is in the trending periods, whether bullish or bearish, when momentum investors have the best chance to generate investment gains.
-Conversely, in random markets, it is difficult to make money and the best strategy is to preserve capital by building cash reserves.
+My investment philosophy is that the market alternates between periods when random noise dominates and periods when a trend is in place.
+It is in the trending periods, whether bullish or bearish when momentum investors have the best chance to generate investment gains.
+Conversely, in periods of random market action, it is difficult to make money, and the best strategy is to preserve capital by building cash reserves.

-In our analysis, we turn to the tools of Behavioral Finance (see Prospect Theory below) to help us understand and interpret current market conditions.
-Moreover, the tools of Technical Analysis help us further diagnose market conditions, identify investment areas and sectors where a trend is in place, and to find entry and exit points.
+The tools of Behavioral Finance (see Prospect Theory below) are extremely useful to help us understand and interpret current market conditions.
+Moreover, the tools of Technical Analysis can help further diagnose market action, identify investment areas and sectors where a trend is in place, and find entry and exit points.

 Greed, Fear, and Hope

-Nobel Prize winner Daniel Kahneman along with Amos Twersky developed the Prospect Theory (see Nobelprize.org or wikipedia.com) to show how people make financial decisions under uncertain conditions.
-Their findings have roots in the works of Daniel Bernoulli, the famous mathematician of the 18th century, who first formalized theories around the “utility of money”.
-Bernoulli defined concepts such as risk aversion and the value of financial gains versus the risk it takes to obtain them (see wikipedia.com).
+Nobel Prize winner Daniel Kahneman along with Amos Twersky developed the Prospect Theory (see Nobelprize.org or wikipedia.com), which describes how people make financial decisions under uncertain conditions.
+Their findings have roots in the works of Daniel Bernoulli, the famous mathematician of the 18th century, who first formalized the theory of the “utility of money”.
+Bernoulli defined concepts such as risk aversion in the context of the value generated by financial gains versus the risk it takes to obtain them (see wikipedia.com).

-The influence of fear, greed, and hope on human decision-making, as described by the scholars, stays unchanged today and continues to drive investors’ response to risks and opportunities.
+The influence of fear, greed, and hope in human decision-making, as described by the scholars, continues to drive investors’ response to risks and opportunities in the current market environment too.
 Indeed, these overriding emotions are hard-wired in our “reptilian” brain stem and are difficult to override.
 As a result, our financial decisions are often clouded by emotions evoking the fight or flight response.

-The fight or flight response is not the only emotional reflex investors have to be aware of.
-Another common human behavior involves ignoring reality for years and then throwing in the towel exactly at the wrong time while making losses permanent and leaving little hope to recover.
-Furthermore, many investors find themselves sitting on the sidelines, not daring to jump in when markets take off.
+The fight or flight response is not the only emotional reflex that investors have to be aware of.
+Another common human behavior involves ignoring reality for years and then throwing in the towel exactly at the wrong time.
+This behavior makes losses permanent and leaves little hope to recover.
+Furthermore, investors can find themselves sitting on the sidelines, not daring to jump in when the market takes off.

-Luckily, there is a better way to make financial decisions than relying on impulse.
-Just like running a business, investing money requires attention to performance, the ability to act under uncertain circumstances, and the skills to make trade-offs between risk and reward.
+In my view, there is a better way to make financial decisions than relying on impulse buying and panic selling.
+Just like running a business, investing money requires attention to performance, the ability to act under uncertain circumstances, and a balanced view of the global market environment to make optimal trade-offs between risks and rewards.

-Luckily, the financial system recovered from the Great Recession of 2008, however, the Dow Jones Industrial average had a negative return in the first decade of the new millennium.
+The impact of market crashes can last for years.
+For example, it took more than four years for the financial system to recover from the Great Recession of 2008, and the Dow Jones Industrial average had a negative return in the first decade of the new millennium.
 Will financial history repeat itself, perhaps in a slightly different form?
-We think that it is very likely.
+Most likely, in my view.

 How can Technical Analysis Help?

-To identify bullish uptrending markets around the world, we apply a simple and time-tested trend analysis approach, the 100-day moving average.
+To identify strongly trending bullish sectors, we apply a simple and time-tested trend analysis approach, the 100-day moving average.
 First, we adjust the historic prices for dividends and capital gains distributions to avoid the distortion of the price patterns.
-Next, the moving average is constructed by averaging the closing prices of a given mutual fund over a 100-day period, including the days when the market is open.
+Next, the moving average is constructed by averaging the closing prices of a given mutual fund over the last 100 trading days.

 By our definition, a mutual fund investment is in a bullish uptrend when its price (a.k.a.
 Net Asset Value) is above the average of its recent prices represented by the 100-day moving average.
-Consequently, we can use the 100-day moving average as a trendline for identifying intermediate-term trends.
-Since both human behavior and business cycles tend to exhibit seasonal trends, the 100-day moving average becomes the perfect tool for capturing bull and bear market moves lasting three to twelve months.
+Consequently, we can use the 100-day moving average as a directional indicator for identifying intermediate-term trends.
+Since both human behavior and business cycles tend to exhibit seasonal trends, the 100-day moving average becomes the perfect tool for capturing bull and bear market moves lasting three to six months.

 The result of using the 100-day moving average is an unbiased and quantitative view of the performance of the mutual funds we track.
 Our market commentary is based on this simple, but highly effective approach and aims to highlight the prevailing trends in domestic and international markets.
-Using Technical Analysis enables us to screen mutual fund investments for profitable trends, to avoid market noise, and to see where market leadership is emerging.
+Using Technical Analysis enables us to screen mutual fund investments for profitable trends and price patterns, to avoid market noise, and to identify emerging market leaders.
 Furthermore, we are always excited to uncover new investment opportunities.